lolecat/lolecat/README.md

 I took 2024/12 - 2025/12 off to :
 1. Disconnect for 6 months (Indonesia, no laptop, no notifications, just surfing and enjoying Indonesians kindness)
 2. Prepare certifications and plan an international career move
+3. Simplify my life to enable full mobility : no more material attachments.
+Ready to relocate on short notice.

 I'm now looking for remote opportunities or relocation.
 Open to freelance or full-time roles where quality and reliability matter more than "move fast and break things."